 Not only can it can be used as a spread inside sandwiches and wraps, but it’s a blank canvas for dozens of different flavors – roasted garlic, red pepper, artichoke, sun-dried tomatoes, basil pesto, roasted beet – you name it.

 You can make hummus in a food processor or high-powered blender, but I find that homemade hummus in my Vitamix comes out faster and smoother than a food processor.
 That makes it my preferred method.
 Who can beat 3 minutes, right?

-Watch me make this healthy, homemade hummus recipe:
+Watch this video of my homemade hummus recipe: